johann-solo/oliveandmango.github.io/site/content/blog/2019-10-18-brown-butter-maple-pumpkin-pie.md

 __Fit the crust into pan__

 1. Gently fit the first rolled out pie dough into the bottom and up the sides of a pie dish with a flat rimmed edge.
-2. Trim the dough to within a ½ inch of the pie dish rim and refrigerate while you make the filling and while you prepare the other dough for the cutouts if using.
+2. Trim the dough to within a ½ inch of the pie dish rim and refrigerate while you make the filling and while you prepare the other dough for the cutouts if using. (see below for detailed instructions on how to make the dough and the cutouts)

 __Make the brown butter caramel__